Big March storm system threatens US with tornadoes, blizzards and wildfire risk

-A huge storm system crossing the U.S. threatens to unleash tornadoes Friday in the Mississippi Valley, blizzards in the northern Plains and dry, gusty conditions in Texas and Oklahoma that pose an extreme risk of wildfires.
+A huge storm system crossing the U.S. threatens to unleash tornadoes Friday in the Mississippi Valley, blizzards in the northern Plains and dry, gusty conditions in Texas and Oklahoma that pose a high risk of wildfires.

 The National Weather Service predicted extreme weather across a vast swath of the U.S. with a population exceeding 100 million people.
-Powerful winds gusting up to 80 mph (130 kph) were forecast from the Canadian line to the Rio Grande border with Mexico.
+Powerful winds gusting up to 80 mph (130 kph) were forecast from the Canadian border to Texas.

+The storm system is expected to bring rain to California’s central coast on Friday, a day after the National Weather Service confirmed that a high-end EF-0 tornado with estimated peak winds of 85 mph (137 kph) touched down in Pico Rivera in East Los Angeles early Thursday as a large strong storm system moved through, causing flooding across the Greater Los Angeles area.

 Forecasters say the severe storm threat will continue into the weekend, with a moderate chance of tornadoes and damaging winds pushing farther south Saturday to areas including New Orleans and Birmingham, Alabama.
 Heavy rain could bring flash flooding to some parts of the East Coast on Sunday.